Nina-Konovalova/TSP-RL-S_project/readme.md

 # RL-Travelling Salesman Problem :robot:
 ----------------------------------

 Our project is based on Reinforcement Learning (RL) for solving Travelling Salesman Problem (TSP).
 Our code and experiments around the paper https://arxiv.org/abs/1802.04240.
-Here you can find our [presentation](presenation.pdf)
+Here you can find our [presentation](presenation.pdf).

 We consider solving TCP solving with RL based on [Pointer Network](https://arxiv.org/abs/1506.03134).